Posidonia Shale: Dating

 The former marl pit of Hondelage, NW Germany.
 At the bottom of the image there is an 8 m stretch of Posidonia Shale exposed.

-According to sedimentologic and palynologic features, a tidally influenced transgressive development within the Lower Toarcian is inferred with increased continental matter being moved to marine areas, causing anoxic conditions, with the Posidonia Shale being the reference formation for this interval.
+Based on sediment and palynological features, a tidally influenced transgressive development within the Lower Toarcian is inferred, with increased transport of continental material into marine areas, leading to anoxic conditions.
+The Posidonia Shale is the reference formation for this interval.
 The Posidonia Shale of Dotternhausen and Schesslitz is well dated on the basis of ammonite and microfossil biostratigraphy.
-The Lower Toarcian sections are subdivided into three ammonite biozones (Dactyloceras tenuicostatum, Harpoceras falciferum, and Hildoceras bifrons) and several subzones.
-On the other hand, Black shale formation in the Toarcian of NW Germany is associated with a major turnover in phytoplankton assemblages interpreted as the response to lowered salinities in surface waters of the epicontinental sea.
-The presence of the Turnover is essential for the datation and the preservation of the fauna of the formation, with detailed index ammonites preserved.
+The Lower Toarcian sections are subdivided into three ammonite biozones (Dactylioceras tenuicostatum, Harpoceras falciferum, and Hildoceras bifrons) and several subzones.
+On the other hand, Black shale formation in the Toarcian of north-west Germany is associated with a major turnover in phytoplankton assemblages interpreted as the response to lowered salinities in surface waters of the epicontinental sea.
+The presence of this turnover is essential for the dating and preservation of the fauna of the formation, with detailed index ammonites preserved.
 The study of the different layers and strata of the Posidonia Shale has given different data about the chronology of the formation.
 Dormettingen shales have been calculated biochronologically and with isochron data, giving an approximate age of 183-181 million years, being close to the Pliensbachian boundary based on the recent revisions of the Early Jurassic Subperiods.
-The Toarcian and the Pliensbachian are considered as strongly constrained in terms of chronology, where the deposition has been estimated to have lasted 3.2 Myr in the South Germany Basin, with the uppermost sequences estimated to be Bifrons in age.
-The Posidonienschiefer lasts until the Late Toarcian (Variabilis Biozone) in the NW German Basin with the "Dörntener Schiefer", while it mostly disappears in the SW, substituted by the Jurensismergel Fm, with few deposits where it lasts (Wutach area, Nürtingen).
+The Toarcian and the Pliensbachian are considered strongly constrained in terms of chronology, where the deposition has been estimated to have lasted 3.2 Myr in the South German Basin, with the uppermost sequences estimated to be Bifrons in age.
+The Posidonia Shale lasts until the Late Toarcian (Variabilis Biozone) in the north-west German Basin with the "Dörntener Schiefer", while it mostly disappears in the south-west, substituted by the Jurensismergel Fm., with few deposits where it lasts (Wutach area, Nürtingen).